abhay-reddy/FinalProjectGroup4/README.md

 # Group4-ACS730-Final Project: Two-Tier web application automation with Terraform

-In this final project, we will demonstrate how to deploy a two-tier web application in AWS environment using Terraform.
+In this final project, we will demonstrate how to deploy a two-tier web application in an AWS environment using Terraform.

-The below steps can be followed to use terraform code to deploy the infrastructure and install a static web app that return the web page along with images that are stored in S3 bucket of AWS.
+The below steps can be followed to use Terraform code to deploy the infrastructure and install a static web app that returns the web page along with images that are stored in the S3 bucket of AWS.

 Steps:
 1. Open the AWS comsole, create a Cloud9.